PhilSchoeb/winequality_classif/README.md

-Classification of wine quality using a two different parzen_window models: hard_parzen and a soft_parzen with gaussian kernel.
+# Classification of wine quality
+I use two different parzen_window models: hard_parzen and a soft_parzen with gaussian kernel.

-This was done as a homework in my IFT3395 class.
+This was done as a homework in my Machine Learning course (IFT3395).

 Philippe Schoeb